-Join Jan Kabili for an in-depth discussion in this video Who this course is for, part of Using Lightroom and Photoshop Elements Together.
+Join Jan Kabili for an in-depth discussion in this video Who this course is for, part of Lightroom and Photoshop Elements: Integration.

 - You may be wondering if this is a course for you.
 This course is aimed squarely at you if you're already a Lightroom user and you realize that you need a pixel editor, too.
 Let me explain.
 If you've been working with Lightroom, you've probably realized that Lightroom is almost, but not quite, a complete solution for your photographic needs.
 So Lightroom is great for managing, processing, and outputting your photographs, but there are some things you may wanna do with your photographs that you can't do or can't do well in Lightroom, like making layered composites, stitching panoramas, combining bracketed exposures into an HDR image, adding graphics to your photographs, and other pixel-based tasks that I cover in this course.

 Now, you could use Photoshop Elements or its big brother, Adobe Photoshop, for those supplementary tasks.
 If you decide to use Elements, which is a simpler alternative to Photoshop, then this is the course for you.
 If you'd rather use Photoshop as a supplement to Lightroom, then take a look at another of my lynda.com courses, one called "Using Lightroom and Photoshop Together."
 Now what if you're a Lightroom user who already relies on Adobe Photoshop to supplement Lightroom?
 Well, this course may be useful for you, too, because Elements actually has some features that you don't find in Lightroom or in Photoshop.